Because they love snowboarding more than anything, they want to enjoy it to the fullest.

 ■Main types

-is LADE's flagship model that can be worn from early winter to spring.
-By opening and closing the straps and using a balaclava, it can be worn all year round, from the coldest winter to the snowy mountains in spring.
+is LADE's flagship model, wearable from early winter to spring.
+With adjustable straps and the option of a balaclava, this standard riding model can be comfortably worn year-round, from the depths of winter to the snowy mountains in spring.

-style design with a brim, but also functionally protects the goggle ventilation from snowfall, making it ideal for riding in extremely cold regions.
-It is a perfect match for Hokkaido, northern Tohoku, and inland areas.
+style design with a brim; it's functionally designed to protect goggle ventilation from snowfall, making it ideal for riding in extremely cold climates.
+It's a perfect match for Hokkaido, northern Tohoku, and inland areas.

-an all-purpose quality model that can be used for everything from town use to mountain access, hiking, freestyle riding, spring and summer, snowboarding, and snow shoveling.
+an all-around high-quality model, suitable for everything from town use to mountain access, hiking, freestyle riding, spring and summer, snowboarding, and even snow shoveling.

 ■Carefully selected material ratio